phthallo/ascend-website/README.md

 Then run `npx prisma db seed` to make your changes reflect in the database.

-If you want to overwrite all existing data, do `npx prisma migrate reset np--force` instead as the above command will seed in addition to the existing database.
+If you want to overwrite all existing data, do `npx prisma migrate reset --force` instead as the above command will seed in addition to the existing database.

 components: this is where reusable assets go